joshmfrancis/Singleton-Design-Pattern/README.md

 Created: 02/04/2023

-This is a project from my CSC 285 course, it is meant to be a baseline implementation of the Singleton Design Pattern.
+This is a project from my CSC 285 course, it is meant to be a baseline implementation of the Singleton design pattern.

 Use Cases: